Wordclock/firmware/README.md

 [here][2] and [there][3].
 Keep in mind that this firmware will only work with "Variante 1".

-One of the goals of this fork is definitely to stay as compatible as possible with the original project and the corresponding hardware.
-However, as the program space of the ATmega168 is simply not sufficient for all of the new features, is highly recommended to replace the microcontroller with the ATmega328, which is drop in replacement.
+One of the goals of this fork is to stay as compatible as possible with the original project and the corresponding hardware.
+However, as the program space of the ATmega168 is simply not sufficient for all of the new features, it is highly recommended to replace the microcontroller with the ATmega328, which is a drop in replacement.
 As the microcontroller was designed to be put into a socket anyway, this shouldn't be too much of a problem.
 Alternatively you can always give up some functionality by disabling the appropriate switches within `src/config.h`.

 ## SOFTWARE REQUIREMENTS